ericharm/RPG/README.md

 Possible Future Features
 ------------------------

-Turn-based battles- In battles, Mages will cast spells, Rogues will dodge and have a higher chance of escaping, Warriors will get a bonus while charging.

 Item drops- Monsters will randomly drop items.

 Bonus items- Upon leveling, player will receive a bonus item.